AWS ECS

 Update IAM Permissions

-Ensure your ECS Task Execution Role has permission to access the secrets (adjust resources based on your selected deployment mode):
+First, create the IAM policy document (adjust resources based on your selected deployment mode):

 {